Poncelet Triangles and Tetragons over Finite Fields: Introduction

 We develop on these previous works by considering a larger collection of conic pairs in the projective plane over a finite field of characteristic not equal to 2.
 In this paper, we allow the conic $\A$ in which the Poncelet polygon is inscribed to be smooth or singular while retaining the smoothness condition for the conic $\B$ about which the Poncelet polygon is circumscribed.
 With this, we consider every pencil in Dickson's classification that will contain at least one smooth conic, effectively allowing the case where our conic pairs intersect non-transversally.
 In this setting, we focus on Poncelet triangles and tetragons, and we aim to compute the exact probability of obtaining a $3$-Poncelet pair or $4$-Poncelet pair for each pencil under consideration.
 Moreover, we discuss in detail the probabilities for $3$-Poncelet pairs in the instance where the characteristic of the finite field is 3.

-In Section \ref{sec:pon_cay}, we discuss pencils of conics and Cayley's condition.
+This paper is organised as follows.
+In Section \ref{sec:pon_cay}, we review pencils of conics and Cayley's condition.
 In Section \ref{sec:prob}, we define the collection of conic pairs that we consider in this paper and describe precisely how we obtain a random pair of conics.
-Within this framework, we derive the probabilities of obtaining a $3$-Poncelet pair or $4$-Poncelet pair.
-We conclude with possible future directions in Section \ref{sec:conclusion}.
-A more detailed discussion of Dickson's classification is available in Appendix \ref{sec:dicksonclass}.
+Then, within this framework, we derive the probabilities of obtaining a $3$-Poncelet pair or $4$-Poncelet pair.
+We conclude with final remarks and possible future directions in Section \ref{sec:conclusion}.
+Some details about the classification of pencils of conics over finite fields are provided in Appendix \ref{sec:dicksonclass}.